dudaschar/minus-or-plus/README.md

+This app has the purpose to be a project for me to practice and learn how to use an event based architecture with socket io.

 ## Minus or Plus

 This is a game to guess the correct addition to transforming a number into a new one divisible by 3.